-When you first walk into a college fair, it can be overwhelming.
-There are hundreds of booths set up throughout your high school gym or local community college, and you may have no idea where to start.
+With over 4,000 colleges in the US, trying to find your perfect fit can be overwhelming.
+The good news is there’s an easy way to look at tons of schools and get the information you need in one spot: college fairs.
+These events involve regional representatives and/or local alumni from numerous schools, providing everything from general brochures to program-specific information all in one place.
+Walking into a college fair can also be overwhelming; there could be hundreds of booths set up throughout your high school gym or local community college, and you may have no idea where to start.
 Despite the hustle and bustle of college fairs, they’re a great tool for your college search.
+Not all schools host college fairs, so if you’re one of the lucky ones, you should take advantage of it.
 Here’s what you should do to make the most out of these events.

-You’ll most likely leave the fair with so many brochures, pamphlets, and business cards you won’t even know where to start.
+If you’re putting in the time to speak with a representative about a school, it’s worth the 30 seconds to request more information.
+This not only gives the colleges more information about you, but it gives you more information about them.
+Remember, they need you to apply, not the other way around.
+You’ll most likely leave the fair with so many brochures and pamphlets that you won’t even know where to start.
 This is a good problem to have!
 These materials usually contain information on schools’ majors, admission statistics, and basic information on student life.
 They’re great references to look through when you’re weighing your college options later.

 Don’t be afraid to reach out

 Most admission representatives give out business cards with their contact information.
-Don’t be afraid to send them an email.
+After a college fair, follow up by sending them an email.
 This is a great way to get information because you won’t have to worry about holding up a line and rushing through all your questions.
 But college reps aren’t your only option: always feel free to email a college’s admission office with any questions you may have too.
 During application season especially, make your name a familiar one when they sort through applications!

-Your college search doesn’t end here, in fact, this is only the beginning.
+When the fair is over, your college search doesn’t end there—in fact, this is only the beginning.
 College fairs are meant to raise your interest and inform you about college.
 Make a list of about five to 10 colleges that seem like they’d be a good fit for you and keep researching them.
 See if these colleges have your ideal major and backups, look into their scholarship and financial aid opportunities, and see what their student life is like.
 You can always find plenty of information on the school’s website.

 College fairs are incredibly helpful, so it's important you make an effort to attend at least one during your high school career.
+You can certainly learn a lot about schools online, but why wouldn't you want to want a chance to talk to school officials in person?
 Take advantage of this great opportunity!